p2p-ld/numpydantic/docs/serialization.md

 ## Roundtripping

-To roundtrip make arrays round-trippable, use the `round_trip` argument to {func}`~pydantic.BaseModel.model_dump_json`.
+To make arrays round-trippable, use the `round_trip` argument to {func}`~pydantic.BaseModel.model_dump_json`.

 All the following should return an equivalent array from the same